horuslabsio/Starknet-Scaffold/docs/src/chapter_3/subchapter_6.md

 # Switch/display network

-This is a dropdown component used to switch between networks of the wallet connected to the dapp.
-The available networks to be toggled between are Sepolia Network and Mainnet Network.
+This is a dropdown component used to switch between Starknet networks (mainnet/sepolia).

 ## Import